-- Massachusetts, Connecticut, Oregon, and Colorado provide the right to return to work to workers taking paid medical leave and paid family leave under their laws. - Massachusetts provides this protection to all employees taking leave under its law. - Workers must have been employed with their current employer for approximately 90 days to qualify for this protection in Connecticut and Oregon. - Workers in Colorado have the right to return to work following leave when they have been employed with their current employer for 180 days (but are protected against retaliation, including firing, because of their use of leave, regardless of length of employment). - New York and Rhode Island provide the right to return to work to all workers taking paid family leave under their laws. - Most state programs provide some form of protection against retaliation for exercising one's rights under the law.
+- Massachusetts, Connecticut, Oregon, Colorado, Maryland, Delaware, Minnesota, and Maine provide the right to return to work to workers taking paid medical leave and paid family leave under their laws. - o Massachusetts, Maryland, and Delaware provide this protection to all employees taking leave under their laws. - Workers must have been employed with their current employer for approximately 90 days to qualify for this protection in Connecticut, Oregon, and Minnesota. - Workers must have been employed with their current employer for approximately 120 days to qualify for this protection in Maine (but are protected against retaliation, including firing, because of their use of leave, regardless of length of employment). - Workers in Colorado have the right to return to work following leave when they have been employed with their current employer for 180 days (but are protected against retaliation, including firing, because of their use of leave, regardless of length of employment). - New York and Rhode Island provide the right to return to work to all workers taking paid family leave under their laws. - Most state programs provide some form of protection against retaliation for exercising one's rights under the law.